LinkedIn Ads Essentials for B2B Marketers

 A video is also a valuable tool for brand awareness, consideration, and sometimes for conversions.
 However, video is most effective for building awareness for broad subject matters and best for the consideration stage if your topic is more specific.
 And truly, videos don’t often work for conversions unless you share a recording of a customer testimonial or a similar subject.

-When it comes to LinkedIn video ads, it’s wise not to think of a video as enticing someone to take the next step right away, but instead is suitable for building brand awareness.
+When it comes to LinkedIn video ads, it’s wise not to think of a video as enticing someone to take the next step right away; instead, it is suitable for building brand awareness.

 Other Formats